 Store the state of the autoconnect flag.
-If the autoconnect flag is enabled the NIC tn client will attempt a connection and binding with the specified tn host automatically on power-up.
+If the autoconnect flag is enabled the PrintNet to client will attempt a connection and binding with the specified to host automatically on power-up.
 This connection sequence will be repeated every 60 seconds until successful or the autoconnect flag is disabled.

-See "tn dest <dxprn> start | stop" command.
+See "tn dest <dxprn> start | stop" command page 118.